 Neither the Company nor any of its directors, officers, employees, or agents will pay bribes or kickbacks of any kind, whether in dealings with public officials or individuals in the private sector, or falsely document any payment or transaction.
 The Company and its directors, officers, employees and agents will observe the standards of conduct set forth in the United States Foreign Corrupt Practices Act and the applicable anti-corruption and anti-money laundering laws of the countries in which the Company operates.

-- Employees and officers are encouraged to participate in the political process, but they are required to make it clear when they are acting on behalf of Boise Cascade and when they are acting on their own behalf.
+• Employees are encouraged to participate in the political process, but they are required to make it clear when they are acting on behalf of the Company and when they are acting on their own behalf.

-- No employee or officer will be required to take public positions on behalf of the company that are repugnant or fundamentally unacceptable to him or her on a personal level.
+• No employee will be required to take public positions on behalf of the Company that are repugnant or fundamentally unacceptable to him or her on a personal level.

 Waivers and Violations

 Each director, officer, employee, and agent is responsible for knowing and complying with this Code.
 If any director, officer, employee or agent violates this Code, such individual will be subject to discipline, including termination.

 Situations may arise from time to time that justify a formal waiver of a provision of this Code for an individual.
 These issues will generally be addressed by the individual’s supervisor and the General Counsel of the Company.

 Any waiver of this Code for a director or an executive officer may be made only by the board of directors of the Company or a committee thereof and will be promptly disclosed, along with the reasons for the waiver, by the Company to the extent required by law or regulation.